owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

 2. Install FATE
 ++++++++++++++++++++++++++++++

-To establish a FATE Cluster, we will utilize FATE version 1.5.1.
+To establish a FATE Cluster, we use FATE version 1.5.1.
 By removing comments in the YAML file, you can easily configure the parameters of the FATE Cluster, enabling seamless connections with other FATE Clusters.
 This interconnected network forms the foundation of federated learning, empowering collaborative learning across distributed nodes.

 .. code-block:: shell